What are spiders?

-You’ve probably heard the saying “they’re more scared of you than you are of them” in reference to spiders before, and it’s actually true!
+You’ve probably heard the saying, “they’re more scared of you than you are of them” about spiders before, and it’s actually true!
 Most spiders actually prefer to stay away from areas with lots of human activity and are quite reclusive by nature.
-In fact, they would rather find a nice corner, attic, or shelf to hide in, away from the hustle and bustle of other creatures.
+In fact, they would instead find a beautiful corner, attic, or shelf to hide in, away from the hustle and bustle of other creatures.
 When spiders invade your home, they may choose to hide in closets, high shelves, corners, attics, wall spaces, boxes, and any other place that keeps them hidden from your sight.
 Outdoors, spiders may be found under rocks, in logs, under sheds, and in trees.

-Spiders can be difficult pests to handle on your own.
+Spiders can be troublesome pests to handle on your own.
 They can even be dangerous if poisonous spiders like black widows or the brown recluse are involved.
-Handling spider infestations should always be left to the pest professionals here at It’s Bugs Or Us™.
+Treating spider infestations should always be left to the pest professionals here at Its Bugs Or Us®.
 Our team of licensed pest professionals knows how to keep spiders (and the insect pests they invade for) out of your home.
-Give us a call here at It’s Bugs Or Us™ to receive a professional pest control plan that will fit the needs of your home!
+Give us a call here at It’s Bugs Or Us® to receive a professional pest control plan that will fit the needs of your home!